Anipaleja/NHL-Outcome-Predictor-ML/README.md

 ## Status

-Actively in development.
+**Actively in development**.
 Currently resolving input encoding issues and refining preprocessing steps.
 Neural net architecture and training loop are functional but unvalidated.

 ## License